Reinforcement Learning-based Switching Controller for a Milliscale Robot in a Constrained Environment: Introduction

-Magnetic manipulation of micro/milliscale robots with an application such as magnetic drug delivery has been an increasingly popular approach where drug particles in the body are carried and manipulated by external magnetic fields to reach a targeted location \cite{HOSHIAR2017181,hoshiar2018novel,amin2017osmotin,hoshiar2017studies}.
 Remote and robotic-assisted particle or micro/milli-robots manipulation by external magnetic fields has been investigated through traditional control methods, which are reviewed.
 The work in \cite{khamesee2002design} proposes PID controls and an adaptive control law to remotely operate a microrobot with 3 DOF in an enclosed environment.
-The designing of classical proportional controllers for the control of two micro-scale magnetic particles in two dimensions while considering interaction wrenches between the particles have been investigated in \cite{salehizadeh2017two}.
-Driller et al. in \cite{diller2013independent} propose a vision-based proportional feedback controller for motion control and path following a set of two microrobots in three dimensions using magnetic gradient pulling.
-Zarrouk et al. \cite{zarrouk2019four} address an open-loop control of a particle by using an array of permanent magnets mounted on a robotic arm end-effector.
-The previous work \cite{ryan2017magnetic} used a configuration of three rotating permanent magnets and employs a vision-based proportional control strategy in which gain coefficients are tuned by multiple trials.
-Keller et al. in \cite{keller2012method} propose a human-in-the-loop navigation method to control positions and orientations of a magnetically guided capsule endoscopy.
-The work in \cite{diller2011control} investigates two open-loop control methods for positioning of two and three microrobots in two dimensions space.
+The designing of classical proportional controllers for controlling two micro-scale magnetic particles in two dimensions while considering interaction wrenches between the particles has been investigated in \mbox{\cite{salehizadeh2017two}}.
+Driller et al. in \mbox{\cite{diller2013independent}} propose a vision-based proportional feedback controller for motion control and path following a set of two microrobots in three dimensions using magnetic gradient pulling. {In the work \mbox{\cite{khamesee2002design,salehizadeh2017two,diller2013independent}}, particles move in an obstacle and disturbance-free space, and the proposed controllers are not capable of dealing with uncertainties in the case of considering a complex environment.} Zarrouk et al. \mbox{\cite{zarrouk2019four}} address an open-loop control of a particle by using an array of permanent magnets mounted on a robotic arm end-effector. {This work does not consider a localization system to recover the actual position of the particle, and therefore, the proposed open-loop method cannot efficiently accomplish a task such as drug delivery within a noisy environment like the human body.} The previous work \mbox{\cite{ryan2017magnetic}} used a configuration of three rotating permanent magnets and employed a vision-based proportional control strategy in which gain coefficients are tuned by multiple trials. {Although a vision-based localization sensor is used and the magnitude and direction of the applied magnetic field are controllable in this work, it lacks the ability to reject disturbances.
+In addition, if an obstacle blocks the particle, the considered task cannot be accomplished.} Keller et al. in \mbox{\cite{keller2012method}} propose a human-in-the-loop navigation method to control positions and orientations of a magnetically guided capsule endoscopy. {The presented method in \mbox{\cite{keller2012method}} includes a human in the control loop to manually navigate a capsule endoscope for stomach examinations with multiple functionalities tilting and jumping etc.} The work in \mbox{\cite{diller2011control}} investigates two open-loop control methods for positioning two and three microrobots in two-dimensional space.
 The microrobots are geometrically designed to respond uniquely to the same applied magnetic fields.
-Therefore, by controlling the magnetic field, individuals and subgroups of microrobots can locomote to desired positions.
-Pieters et al. in \cite{pieters2015rodbot} propose a model-free vision-based kinematic controller for a microrobot that is constrained to non-holonomic motions.
-Kim et al. \cite{kim2014closed} considers a vision-based closed-loop control of an array of magnets on an arbitrary predefined path in three dimensions.
-The authors in \cite{xu2015planar} propose and compare both open and closed-loop vision-based controllers for steering of a helical microswimmer.
+Therefore, individuals and subgroups of microrobots can locomote to desired positions by controlling the magnetic field. {The method in \mbox{\cite{diller2011control}} is applied to micro-scale particles (all dimensions under 1 mm), and the global positioning of particles is done in 2-D space using an offline parameter fitting method. } Pieters et al. in \mbox{\cite{pieters2015rodbot}} propose a model-free vision-based kinematic controller for a microrobot constrained to non-holonomic motions.
+Kim et al. \mbox{\cite{kim2014closed}} considers a vision-based closed-loop control of an array of magnets on an arbitrary predefined path in three dimensions.
+The authors in \mbox{\cite{xu2015planar}} propose and compare both open and closed-loop vision-based controllers for steering a helical microswimmer. {The approaches described in \mbox{\cite{diller2011control,pieters2015rodbot,kim2014closed,xu2015planar}} are not equipped to cope with undersecretaries (obstacles and perturbations) within the workspace.} {Although the modern optimal and reinforcement learning control methods for robots have attracted particular attention of scholars in the field of robotics in recent years \mbox{\cite{wang2019unified,peng2019symplectic,jiang2021coordinated}}, real-world implementation of high-fidelity optimal control and RL strategies have not been the point of focus.}